pb30/phpstan-composer-analysis/README.md

 This allows you to use `composer-dependency-analyser` without adding additional steps in your CI pipeline.

+## Installation

+1. `composer require --dev pb30/phpstan-composer-analysis`
+2. Add the following to your `phpstan.neon` includes: `- vendor/pb30/phpstan-composer-analysis/extension.neon`

+## Usage
-Issues are reported as standard PHPStan errors, and can be ignored using [standard PHPStan `ignoreErrors` configuration](https://phpstan.org/user-guide/ignoring-errors#ignoring-in-configuration-file).
+Composer dependency issues are reported as standard PHPStan errors.
+They can be ignored using [standard PHPStan `ignoreErrors` configuration](https://phpstan.org/user-guide/ignoring-errors#ignoring-in-configuration-file).

 ```
  ------ ---------------------------------------------------------------------